animir/node-rate-limiter-flexible/README.md

 #### Options specific to Redis and Mongo

-* `blockOnPointsConsumed` `Default: 0` Against DDoS attacks.
-Blocked key isn't checked by requesting Redis.
+* `inmemoryBlockOnConsumed` `Default: 0` Against DDoS attacks.
+Blocked key isn't checked by requesting Redis or Mongo.
-Blocking works in **current process memory**.
+In-memory blocking works in **current process memory**.
-Redis is quite fast, however, it may be significantly slowed down on dozens of thousands requests.
+Redis and Mongo are quite fast, however, they may be significantly slowed down on dozens of thousands requests.

-* `blockDuration` `Default: 0` Block key for `blockDuration` seconds, if `blockOnPointsConsumed` or more points are consumed
+* `inmemoryBlockDuration` `Default: 0` Block key for `inmemoryBlockDuration` seconds, if `inmemoryBlockOnConsumed` or more points are consumed

 * `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis comes up with any error.